We value your privacy

 Instead, bed rotting is a bit more hygienic.
 Cuddle up in bed with your dressing gown, rub your feet together like a cricket and spend the whole day watching true crime videos on YouTube - just for the day you can pretend you have zero responsibilities and let your brain and body reset.
 It’s like a sick day, except you’re not sick!

-Admittedly, the concept of ‘rotting in bed’ originally related to depressive episodes, with one of the key symptoms of depression being oversleeping and not leaving your bed.
+Admittedly, the concept of ‘rotting in bed’ originally related to depressive episodes, with one of the key symptoms of depression being excessive sleeping and not leaving your bed.
 However, with mental health so readily spoken about on TikTok, it’s no wonder users have banded together to admit their secret adoration for just staying in bed, rather than doing ‘traditional’ self-care activities.

 In fact, some users have even noted the benefits of ‘rotting in bed’, saying it could actually improve your mental health.
 We know this sounds counterproductive, but there might be some truth to it.